 “Blogging is dead”.
 They said that back in 2007.
 And again in 2008… and 2009… and 2010.

-Yet here we are, a decade later, and blogging is still a powerful inbound marketing medium and source of revenue for many.
+Yet here we are, more than a decade later, and blogging is still a powerful inbound marketing medium and source of revenue for many.

-Maybe the truth is this: blogging isn’t going anywhere – it’s just evolving.
+Here’s the truth: blogging isn’t going anywhere – it’s just evolving.

 To shed some light on the current state of blogging, we’ve compiled a list of the most important blogging statistics, trends, and facts.